finos/FDC3/docs/api/specs/desktopAgentCommunicationProtocol.md

 :::

-Where there are multiple options for resolving a raised intents, there are two possible versions of the resulting message exchanges.
+Where there are multiple options for resolving a raised intent, there are two possible versions of the resulting message exchanges.
 Which to use depends on whether the Desktop Agent uses an intent resolver user interface (or other suitable mechanism) that it controls, or one injected into the application (for example an iframe injected by a `getAgent()` implementation into an application window) to perform resolution.

 When working with an injected interface, the Desktop Agent should respond with a `raiseIntentResponse` containing a `RaiseIntentNeedsResolutionResponsePayload`: